rust-lang/rust/docs/dev/README.md

 feel even more sad.
 I don't have a specific workflow for this case.

 Additionally, I use `cargo run --release -p ra_cli -- analysis-stats path/to/some/rust/crate` to run a batch analysis.
-This is primaraly useful for performance optimiations, or for bug minimization.
+This is primarily useful for performance optimizations, or for bug minimization.

 # Logging